Here's what educators can do as this technology evolves.

 - One of the biggest worries for teachers is plagiarism.
 Already, students are handing in AI-generated essays as their own.

-- Because AI tools scrape content from a wide variety of sources, the material produced is a mixture of many other people's work, and there's no credit for creators.
+- Because AI tools scrape content from a wide variety of sources, the material produced is a mixture of many other people's work, and there's often no consistent or complete credit for creators.

 - Biases and misinformation